-Out of the multiple models that Yamaha has planned for the motoring exhibition, these three have caught our attention the most
+Out of the multiple models that Yamaha displayed at the motoring exhibition, these four have caught our attention the most

 Two years back, Yamaha had introduced one very interesting concept named Motobot.
 This was nothing but a robot being able to ride a motorcycle on a race track.
-Now, the brand will be showcasing the second generation of Motobot that will be obviously improved than the previous model.
+Now, the brand has showcased the second generation of Motobot that has obviously been improved than the previous model.
 The prime objective of this robot is to ride an unmodified motorcycle and its real world use is to help in the development of traction control and stability control systems.

-The Motoroid is another interesting concept which the company has finalized for the 2017 Tokyo Motor Show.
+The Motoroid is another interesting concept that stole the 2017 Tokyo Motor Show.
 According to the company, the Motoroid is an experimental machine that employs artificial intelligence.
 Besides, this concept explores the feasibility of concepts for creating new forms of personal mobility in which the rider resonates harmoniously with machine.
-The vehicle will be able to recognize its owner and body movements.
+The vehicle is able to recognize its owner and body movements.
 It is purely electric thanks to a lithium-ion battery and a hub motor crafted on the single-sided swingarm.

 The ‘Unleashed Prototype’ as Yamaha calls, the Motoroid is capable of interaction like a living creature.
 The design language of the radical bike is nothing short of unique with sharp proportions.
 The ‘AMCES’ control helps in self-balancing the motorcycle as the concept is capable of automatically propulsion when needed.

 In simple words, the Yamaha MWC-4 is more of a leaning eco-friendly car than a motorcycle.
 For this, the company uses the technology of its Tricity scooter and MWT-9.
 The inclusion of a fourth wheel along with a roof keeps it away from the actual definition of a traditional motorcycle.
 Also, the driving position resembles to that of a car and hence, it would be unfair to state it as a two-wheeler.